LemmyNet/rfcs/0004-post-tags.md

 # Unresolved questions

 - How would tags federate/display on other Fediverse services such as Mastodon?
-- Should instance wide and community tags be implemented separately or together.
-If separately which one should be first.
+- ~~Should instance wide and community tags be implemented separately or together.
+If separately which one should be first.~~ -> resolved, community tags will be implemented first with instance tags to follow some time later.
 - There is a discussion about creation permissions for tags however that changes nothing about the fundamental functionality and can be discussed after initial experience is gathered.
 - Should there be a limit on how many tags can be applied?
-If so, should this limit be hard coded or instance or community configurable?
+If so, should this limit be hard coded or community configurable?
+-> should be made configurable, still up for debate whether to be implemented with this RFC or later on.

 # Future possibilities